 Guide to the Mountain

-Lifts extend up to and over the ridge that forms the territorial frontier with Switzerland.
+From Idalp, lifts extend up to and over the ridge that forms the territorial frontier with Switzerland.
 Some of the best skiing is at Palinkopf, which at 2864m is the highest point, reached by two chair-lifts from Idalp.
 Long red and black runs sweep down into the beautiful Fimbatal on the edge of the ski area.
-The black runs tend to remain quiet, even during high season, and they would be classed as red in many other resorts.
-Some of the most rewarding off-piste runs here can be found off the Gampenbahn chair.

-However, whenever the day dawns bright and sunny, it seems that almost everyone in the resort heads over to Samnaun to indulge in a cheese-rich Swiss mountain lunch and to fill their rucksacks with duty-free cigarettes, drink, perfume and electrical goods at supposedly bargain prices.
+However, whenever the day dawns bright and sunny, it seems that almost everyone heads over to Samnaun in Switzerland to indulge in a cheesy mountain lunch and to fill their rucksacks with duty-free goods at supposedly bargain prices.
 Ischgl has even waymarked three Smugglers’ Runs into Switzerland, which are graded according to ability, and served by their own smartphone app.

 The return journey begins with a ride on what was the world’s first double-decker cable-car.
 Multiple chair-lifts – Ischgl had the first eight-seater – help to ferry skiers homewards.
 “The snow is always reliable although the reds down to town at the end of the day can be difficult and worn,” said a reporter.
 These are indeed narrow and steep – too difficult for many of Ischgl’s habitual clients, but that does not stop them trying.
 If you don’t like playing icy people slalom, you might want to jump into one of the gondolas for the final descent.

 This promotional video for the resort gives you a good sense of the slopes – with the exception of the difficult home run back into the resort.
 As you can see, most of mountain is above the treeline: spectacular on a sunny day in March, but a bit of an issue when there’s a blizzard blowing or the cloud comes down.
 What the video also doesn’t show is how empty the slopes of Ischgl are in the morning.
 Keep an eye on the snow forecast because heaven awaits on a fresh-snow day if you get up the mountain early.